NETWAYS/foreman-training/provisioning/01_basics.md

 ****

-Preseed is the answer file for the Debian Installer used by Debian and Ubuntu.
+Preseed is the answer file for the Debian Installer used by Debian and Ubuntu until version 20.04.3.
 It is basicly a simple text file providing answers to the installation questions.
 It uses for all types of configuration the same syntax.
 Scripts can be downloaded to the system and be executed after the installation.